12 Best Indian Authors: Discover Your Next Favorite Novel

-The best Indian authors include poets from the nineteenth hundreds to the contemporary writers of today; discover our guide and begin your next novel.
+The best Indian authors include poets from the nineteen hundreds to today’s contemporary writers; discover our guide and begin your next novel today!

 Salman Rushdie